ofmla/devito-wiki/How-to-setup-a-JupyterHub-server-on-Azure-for-using-Devito-in-a-classroom-environment.md

 In order to add GitHub authentication for the new users we follow the approach presented here: http://tljh.jupyter.org/en/latest/howto/auth/github.html

-Step 3: Add the setup script for each user to `/etc/environment`
+Step 3: Add the setup script for each user to `/etc/environment` (Install latest devito master)
 ```
 git clone https://github.com/devitocodes/devito.git
 cd devito
 pip install --user -e .[extras]
 ```

-Step 3: Setup PWD.

 ## Attendee / Student workflow

-Each new user connects to the public IP and opens a new terminal from the JupyterHub environment.
+Each new user connects to the public IP, authenticates with Github credentials and opens a new terminal from the JupyterHub environment.
 ```
 Open: http://<PublicIP> and authenticate using GIT credentials
 New -> Terminal